kpcyrd/repro-threshold/README.md

 The Reproducible Builds stack gives you a trusted path from source code to binary.

 It doesn't help if the source code itself is malicious/harmful.
-The source code may still contain security vulnerabilities or [intential backdoors](https://en.wikipedia.org/wiki/XZ_Utils_backdoor).
+The source code may still contain security vulnerabilities or [intentional backdoors](https://en.wikipedia.org/wiki/XZ_Utils_backdoor).
 Choose wisely what software you put into your computer.